|Nutritional Guidelines (per serving)|

 - 25 black peppercorns

-- For tempering: 1 large onion chopped fine
+- For tempering: 1 large onion, finely chopped

 - 50 curry leaves

-- Heat a flat pan on a medium flame till hot.
-Reduce the flame to simmer.
-Put the fennel, coriander seeds, cloves, peppercorns, cardamom seeds and cinnamon on the pan.
-Roast, stirring often till the spices begin to get slightly darker and give off their aroma.
-Turn off fire.
-Allow to cool slightly.
+Heat a sauté pan on medium heat and once it's hot, reduce the flame to low.
+Add the fennel, coriander seeds, cloves, peppercorns, cardamom seeds, and cinnamon to the pan.
+Roast, stirring often, until the spices begin to slightly darken and become aromatic.
+Turn off the heat and allow to cool slightly.

-- Put the meat, sliced onions, green chillies, tomatoes, ginger and garlic pastes and ground spices into a large mixing bowl.
-Mix well till all the meat is coated.
-Keep aside to marinate for an hour.
+Put the ground spices, meat, sliced onions, green chilies, tomatoes, along with the ginger and garlic pastes, into a large mixing bowl.
+Mix well until the meat is evenly coated.
+Set aside to marinate for an hour.

-- After an hour, put the above mixture into a large deep vessel and set up to cook on a medium flame.
-Do not add any water as the meat will give off its own juices.
+After an hour, put the spiced beef mixture into a large deep pot over medium heat.
+Do not add any water, as the meat will give off its own juices.
 Cook till the meat is tender.

-- In a separate small pan, heat the cooking oil on a medium flame till hot and add the chopped onions to it.
-Fry till transparent.
+In a separate small pan, heat the cooking oil over medium heat until hot and add the chopped onions.
+Fry until they are translucent.

-- Add the curry leaves and mustard seeds and cook till they stop spluttering.
+Add the curry leaves and mustard seeds and cook till they stop spluttering.
 Now add the coconut slivers.
-Cook till they begin to turn a pale golden color.
+Cook until they begin to turn a pale golden color.

-- Add this tempering mixture to the meat and mix well.
-Turn on the fire (medium flame) under the vessel containing the meat and cook, stirring often, till the meat browns.
-The whole dish begins to turn a deep, dark brown in color.
-This dish traditionally has no gravy at all and is dry so if water is present, make sure to dry it off.
+Add this tempering mixture to the pot with the meat and over medium heat and mix well.
+Cook, stirring often, until the meat browns.
+The whole dish should turn to a deep, dark brown color.
+This dish traditionally has no gravy at all and is dry, so if water is present, make sure to dry it off.